When it comes to fishing rubber worms for bass it can be daunting trying to figure out where to start.

-Colors of the worms can literally be any color in the world.
+The colors of the worms can literally be any color in the world.

-They make every color of dye you can think of and by mixing these dyes, adding glitters, the possibilities become endless.
+They make every color of dye you can think of and by mixing these dyes, and adding glitters, the possibilities become endless.

 Ribbon Tail Worms

-Ribbon tail worms have a thin tail that has gradual twist in it creating a ribbon like effect driving bass crazy.
+Ribbon tail worms have a thin tail that has a gradual twist in it creating a ribbon like effect driving bass crazy.

 Color ranges for ribbon tail worms are the same as straight tail worms.

 Sizes for these worms again can be very long.
 When fishing these longer worms upwards of 14 inches or more, you will tend to catch larger fish.